WHERE AND WHAT WE FUND

 Introductory Grants are limited to Immigrant Services and Workforce Development, and most Introductory Grants are awarded to organizations with operating budgets less than $2.5 million.
 Priorities include:

-Immigrant Services: Addressing the economic, linguistic, legal, and mental and emotional hurdles that immigrants, refugees and asylees and their children face during integration into the United States’ society and its economy.
-Learn more about our immigrant services priorities on the Community Grantee Feedback page.
+1. Immigrant Services: Addressing the economic, linguistic, legal, and mental and emotional hurdles that immigrants, refugees and asylees and their children face during integration into the United States’ society and its economy.
+(We appreciate the efforts to help immigrants secure housing and furnishings, basic health care, nutrition, etc., but these needs are outside our funding guidelines.)

-Workforce Development: Ensuring that all individuals have access to both job skills training and the support services necessary to enable them to participate fully in the economic life of their communities.
-In addition, we support youth development efforts that prevent students (ages 15 to 25) from dropping out of school and assist in their return to school or their pursuit of an alternate course to economic self-sufficiency.
+2. Workforce Development: Ensuring that all individuals (especially those who face systemic barriers) have access to both job skills training and the support services necessary to enable them to participate fully in the economic life of their communities.
+In addition, we support youth development efforts that help young people (ages 15 to 25) thrive in early adulthood through higher education and/or career preparation.